What to know about variable heart rhythms and AFib

 Biopsy tests take a small amount of tissue from your body for further testing in a laboratory.
 If your physician prescribes a lung biopsy for you, he or she may suspect a lung abnormality that was not adequately diagnosed through other tests.

-Lung biopsies are most often used to detect lung cancer.
+Lung biopsies are most often used to detect lung cancer, which may require surgery.
 They can also be used to diagnose sarcoidosis, a disease that causes inflammation in the lungs, or pulmonary fibrosis, a condition that causes scarring in the lungs.
 In rare cases, lung biopsies are performed when the cause of severe pneumonia is unknown.

 There are several ways that physicians perform lung biopsies; however, it depends on the location of the tissue sample and any other health conditions you might have.
 Lung biopsies can be performed by: